nimbix/jardoc/docs/apps_tutorial.md

 base64 -w 0 128px-HelloWorld.svg.png
 ```

-Get the output, and add it into AppDef.json inside `images.data` value:
+Get the output (which can be very large for big images), and add it into AppDef.json inside `images.data` value:

 ```json
 {